Johnny Burnette: Early life

 Johnny Burnette was born to Willie May and Dorsey Burnett Sr. in Memphis, Tennessee, United States.
-(The "e" at the end of his name was added later.)
-Johnny grew up with his parents and Dorsey Jr. in a public housing project in the Lauderdale Courts area of Memphis, which from 1948 until 1954 was also the home of Gladys and Vernon Presley and their son, Elvis.

-Johnny attended Blessed Sacrament School, and after graduating from eighth grade he went to Catholic High School, in Memphis.
 He showed an aptitude for sports, being on the school baseball team and playing linebacker on the football team.
 Both he and Dorsey were also keen amateur boxers and later became Golden Gloves champions.
 After leaving high school, Burnette tried his hand at becoming a professional boxer, but after one fight with a sixty-dollar purse and a broken nose, he decided to quit boxing.
 He went to work on barges traversing the Mississippi River, where Dorsey also worked.
 Johnny worked mainly as a deck hand; Dorsey worked as an oiler.
 After work, they would go back to Memphis and perform songs in local bars with a varying array of sidemen, including another former Golden Gloves champion, Paul Burlison, whom Dorsey had met at an amateur boxing tournament in Memphis in 1949.